When thinking of sustainable materials, cotton often comes to mind as one of the most widespread and eco-friendly choices available on the market.

 Modern cotton production has come a long way since its millenia-old beginnings.
 However, one thing hasn’t really changed through it all – the amount of water needed to make plantations grow.

 Water usage is by far the biggest environmental drawback of cotton production.
 It’s estimated that about 2,700 litres of water are needed to make a single cotton shirt.
 That’s an incredible amount.
+Other material crops, such as the flax plant which produces linen, doesn’t need as much water.
+You can read up here on how sustainable linen is.

 Since modern cotton plantations tend to be located in some of the driest, warmest regions of the world, most of the water needed for production comes from intensive irrigation.